arcbarkzap/supernova/README.md

 # supernova &nbsp; [![bluebuild build badge](https://github.com/arcbarkzap/supernova/actions/workflows/build.yml/badge.svg)](https://github.com/arcbarkzap/supernova/actions/workflows/build.yml)

+This repository was created using BlueBuild.
 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.
+This is a personal image created for my use.
+Built on top of Aurora-dx with Hyprland installed as well, it is a perfect image for normal day-to-day use and for when I want to get work done with no distractions. **This is a work in progress.
+Things may not be stable.**

 ## Installation